maypower/NHTLAB/index.rst

 .. toctree::
   :maxdepth: 2
-  :caption: Technology Overview
+  :caption: Nutanix Foundation Lab
-  :name: _technology_overview
+  :name: _Nutanix Foundation Lab
   :hidden:

   what_is_nutanix/what_is_nutanix